GDPR Status Partially aligned

 Implemented

-Controls that are already live in the current product and codebase.
+Controls that are live in the current codebase and product.

 Partial